ponyfoo/articles/words/2014-10-21_critical-path-performance-optimization.md

 [![hpbn.jpg][39]][38]

+Among other topics, the book will give you a thorough understanding of the protocols underlying the web: **TCP, UDP, HTTP, TLS**, and also gives you a deep analysis of the current state of mobile networks.
+You'll learn about **networking opportunities in modern browsers**, such as Server-Sent Events _(SSE)_, WebSockets, and WebRTC.
+Meanwhile, it'll teach you about how to **optimize HTTP 1.x connections**, as well as explain how **SPDY** _(and at some point, HTTP 2.0)_ will fix most of the issues we currently observe in **HTTP 1.x**.

 ## Defer _Most_ Image Loading

 This one is probably the easiest ways to ensure the relevant pieces get to your humans as quickly as possible.
 In the case of Pony Foo, I chose to defer image loading for **every image except the first one**: chances are, every image after that **won't be in the human's viewport** until after a while, giving us time to load them in the background.